 Another Aman hotel, Amanwana is in Moyo, a destination that lies east of Bali and Lombok and is known for its untapped nature, with its rounded mountains, colossal waterfalls, and crystal clear sea with divine corals that make snorkeling, diving, and other water activities extremely enjoyable, as well as relaxation on its pristine beaches.

-Amanwana is one of Indonesia’s most exclusive hotels and you can stay in one of the 20 luxury tents that are perfectly secluded for privacy and that give the place an “Asian safari”style.
-By staying in them, the lovebirds can enjoy a moment in their dreamy spa, with the famous Indonesian treatments and soaking tub to end the ritual with a floral bath.
+Amanwana is one of Indonesia’s most exclusive hotels and you can stay in one of the 20 luxury tents that are perfectly secluded for privacy and that give the place an “Asian safari” style.
+By staying at Amanwana, lovebirds can enjoy famous Indonesian spa treatments, such as Balinese Boreh and Javanese Lulur, in their dreamy spa.

 Honeymoon in Indonesia – Menjangan Dynasty